Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Removed m_hasAbility variable and accompanying functions from the Shield class
 - Fixed bug where flying actors would get sucked into Quicksand
 - Added chest creation function to the Dungeon class for streamlined usage

+9/21:

+- Added Player parameter to Monster's reactToDamage function to account for clones